Brent Ladds: Ontario Hockey Association

 Ladds joined the Ontario Hockey Association (OHA) in 1975, to oversee its program for on-ice officials.
-On July 6, 1977, he was appointed secretary-manager of the OHA to succeed David Branch.
+When he began working for the OHA, he and David Branch were the only two office staff.
+On July 6, 1977, he was appointed secretary-manager of the OHA to succeed Branch.
+The OHA had only five staff members including Ladds as of 1977.
+When assuming the new role, Ladds sought advice from former OHA executives on handling hockey matters, and worked with WeirFoulds LLP on legal matters.

 During the 1978–79 season, the OHA suspended 31 players for attacking on-ice officials.
 Ladds was faced with complaints from officials that the suspensions were too short, and demands for more protection since officials had no appeal process for the suspensions.
 Ladds felt that 31 attacks was not bad considering the number of games assigned, and noted that officials had representation on the OHA referee committee.

 1980 to 1989

 Ladds was appointed president of the OHA on April 28, 1980, after a restructuring from an elected president into an elected chairman and an appointed president.
 He was to focus on the increasing business demands on the OHA, fundraising and publicity, and be a technical co-ordinator.
 Ladds became the first paid full-time president of the OHA.

 In March 1982, Ladds gave a five-season suspension to a player for striking and threatening referees.
 It was the lengthiest suspension given within 30 years, which Ladds justified since the player was a repeat offender.
 Later in the same month when a player was ejected from a game for fighting and threatening a referee, Ladds initially gave a suspension for the remainder of the season followed by probation for the next season.
 Ladds later agreed to reduce the suspension to eight games combined with time served by the player as a referee for minor ice hockey, as an experimental alternative to a lengthy suspension.

 When the Ontario Hockey League (OHL) split from the OHA in July 1982, Ladds felt they might compete for the same players.
 The OHA and OHL disagreed on financial terms of affiliation, then the OHL decided to handle its own administration.
 The OHA told referees that they could not work for both organizations, which was later reversed by Ladds who felt that it was unfair for the referees.
 Ladds and the OHL later reached an interim affiliation agreement, which allowed the OHL to compete at the Memorial Cup.

 In 1982, Ladds sought to increase publicity for the Northern Ontario Hockey Association (NOHA), and arranged for a feature in The Hockey News by co-ordinating contributions by its member leagues.
 Later in the year, he oversaw establishment and publication of OHA Hockey News as a house organ.